Skip to main content

 deploy to staging

 Monk: “Which cluster should I use for staging environment?”
 Via Clusters panel (visual management): Open the Clusters panel to see and manage environment-cluster associations.
-How linking works:
+How linking works: Each environment links to one cluster.
+Multiple environments can share a cluster with separate tags, or each environment can have its own cluster.
+Changing a link does not affect existing deployments.

 Multiple Simultaneous Environments